 If you like thriving gardens, biology, nature, and helping the community and environment,

+As you’ve no doubt heard and read, pollinators are experiencing unprecedented decline.
+The reasons why are many, but interest in backyard, rooftop, and hobby beekeeping is growing because of it.
+One way to provide garden and community pollination is by keeping honeybees.
 In addition to interacting with these amazing creatures and fostering these pivotal pollinators, hive by-products are a major bonus to keeping bees.
 Honey, when conservatively harvested, will leave enough stores for the bees to survive on through the winter, while giving your family a good amount for eating and cooking.
 Additionally wax can be harvested for candles, balms, and other body products.